zerodha/logf/README.md

 ## Why another lib

-There are several logging libraries, but our usecase weren't met by the available options.
+There are several logging libraries, but the available options didn't meet our use case.

 `logf` meets our constraints of:

 - Clean API
-- Minimal Dependencies
+- Minimal dependencies
 - Structured logging but human-readable (`logfmt`!)
 - Sane defaults out of the box